hitachi-vantara/hv-playbooks-vspone-block/README.md

 See [Readme.md](https://github.com/hitachi-vantara/hv-playbooks-vspone-block/blob/main/ndm_gad_playbooks/README.md) for more info.

+## Playbook: HIS-VMware-VCF-Automation-Playbooks
+This project automates the complete Hitachi-VMware infrastructure provisioning pipeline using Ansible playbooks with Vault-secured credentials and zero hardcoded values, covering:

+Register servers and provision volumes on Hitachi VSP Zone LUNs to ESXi hosts via Brocade G720 FC switches Rescan HBAs and discover presented LUN canonical names Create VMFS datastores on VMware ESXi
+Deploy and configure VCSA 9.x with Datacenter, Cluster, VDS, and Port Group Import existing vCenter and NSX into VMware Cloud Foundation 9.0.1 as a VI Workload Domain

+— all eliminating manual steps across the storage, networking, and virtualization layers for a fully repeatable end-to-end provisioning workflow.

 # **DISCLAIMER: **
 All materials provided in this repository, including but not limited to Ansible Playbooks and Terraform Configurations, are made available as a courtesy.
 These materials are intended solely as examples, which may be utilized in whole or in part.
 Neither the contributors nor the users of this platform assert or are granted any ownership rights over the content shared herein.
 It is the sole responsibility of the user to evaluate the appropriateness and applicability of the materials for their specific use case.
 Use of the material is at the sole risk of the user and the material is provided “AS IS,” without warranty, guarantees, or support of any kind, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
 Unless specified in an applicable license, access to this material grants you no right or license, express or implied, statutorily or otherwise, under any patent, trade secret, copyright, or any other intellectual property right of Hitachi Vantara LLC (“HITACHI”).
 HITACHI reserves the right to change any material in this document, and any information and products on which this material is based, at any time, without notice.
 HITACHI shall have no responsibility or liability to any person or entity with respect to any damages, losses, or costs arising from the materials contained herein.